+For a manga to stand out, it needs originality.
+Originality can come in different shapes and sizes, but if you don’t have readers saying, “this manga is good because it has X, whereas others don’t”, then it has failed to be original.
 For Arai-sensei, originality comes from choosing to shine a spotlight on a vocation seldom thought about.
 It’s clear that medical dramas are very popular around the world, it’s also a fact these stories focus amongst the high ranks within the hierarchy of that world… namely doctors and surgeons.

-“Unsung Cinderella: Midori Aoi, The Hospital Pharmacist” is able to both change the public’s opinion about this underrated profession, while offering the chance for readers to really see what is involved in this life-saving vocation.
+“Find a protagonist that can LIVE the message of your story”“Unsung Cinderella: Midori Aoi, The Hospital Pharmacist” is able to both change the public’s opinion about this underrated profession, while offering the chance for readers to really see what is involved in this life-saving vocation.
 With a live-action adaptation currently wowing the audiences of Japan, we can see how originality is as versatile as it is memorable.